 In the middle of the laughter, Ordell caught his breath long enough to respond and explain, “Because I’m supposed to greet you happily!”

 Ever since that conversation I have felt the freedom to continue with whatever project I’m in the middle of when my husband walks in the door without guilt.
 I don’t ignore him, but I understand he’s exhausted and needs a few moments to collect himself.
-I’m happy to give him space to himself and continue on with the day.
-I’m not saying this will always be the case for every couple.
-My advice to you is to actually ask your husband or wife if the advice in the marriage books applies to their preferences.
+I’m happy to give him space to decompress.

-Maybe you’ve noticed something similar in your responses.
-When I hear the same thing repeatedly I drop my defenses.
-If the sentiment isn’t harmful as far as I can tell I’m likely to accept the premise as accurate.
+If the sentiment behind the question isn’t harmful I’m likely to accept the premise as accurate.
 And in this case, the advice in the marriage books to greet your spouse as they enter the home is accurate for extroverts.

 Author E. Wagele also suggests “Look for nonverbal signs of affection.
 Introverts are sometimes more comfortable expressing their feelings in writing or by their actions than through speaking.”
-This is another thing marriage books often caution against; writing to communicate is something you aren’t supposed to do for effective marriage communication, however, when it’s the preferred method of communication then it doesn’t really matter what the cautions are; some communication is better than none.
+This is another thing marriage books often caution against; writing to communicate is something you aren’t supposed to do for effective marriage communication, however, when it’s the preferred method of communication for clarity it doesn’t really matter what the cautions are; some communication is better than no communication.